Obesity Hypoventilation Syndrome in Children

 One of the best ways to help your child lose weight is to make lifestyle changes as a family.
-It’s important for you to set a good example.
+It’s important to set a good example.
 You can:

 - Serve more nutritious foods.
 These include fruits, vegetables, whole grains, and lean sources of protein.

 - Limit foods and drinks high in sugar and fat.

 - Encourage your child to be active each day.
 Children ages 6 to 17 years should do 60 minutes (1 hour) or more of moderate-to-vigorous physical activity daily.
 Talk with your child's healthcare provider before beginning an exercise program.
 Exercise with your child to give support.